 - Take your children or grandchildren to the park or kick a ball around the backyard.

-- Call 13 11 20 to find out about survivorship programs in your area.
+- Join a cancer survivorship exercise program or a local gym.
+Call 13 11 20 to find out about survivorship programs in your area.

 View the Cancer Council NSW editorial policy.